OS-MPI/OS-MPI.github.io/_projects/MIT-MGH_SmallBore.md

     image_path: /assets/images/Projects/SBI/M-Phantom.png
     alt: "M Phantom image example"
   - url: /assets/images/Projects/SBI/SBI_Vid.mp4
-    image_path: /assets/images/Projects/SBI/SBI_Vid.mp4
+    image_path: /assets/images/Projects/SBI/SBI_V1.png
     alt: "Animation of the gantry rotating"
 ---

 This project is a field-free line (FFL)-based magnetic particle imaging system developed by the MIT/MGH Magnetic Resonance Physics and Instrumentation Group.
 It is designed with with the goal of having high sensitivity for functional neuroimaging studies of rats, and would be equally well-suited for other applications that require high sensitivity such as cell-tracking experiments.
 In the current configuration, the imager can produce images with roughly 2mm resolution (with VivoTrax) and has a temporal resolution of approximately 3 seconds.
 # [Link to Files](https://github.com/OS-MPI/Small-Bore-Imager)
 # [Link to Wiki](https://github.com/OS-MPI/Small-Bore-Imager/wiki)

+{% include gallery caption="This is a set of representative rendering and images of the system" %}

 <video controls>
   <source src="/assets/images/Projects/SBI/SBI_Vid.mp4" type="video/mp4">
-Your browser does not support the video tag.
 </video>
-{% include gallery caption="This is a set of representative rendering and images of the system" %}